Da Capo (Love album): "7 and 7 Is" and lineup changes

 On June 17 and 20, Love recorded their second single, "7 and 7 Is".
 The song was a radical departure from the band's original folk rock sound; biographer John Einarson writes that it was "like nothing anyone had either conceived or heard before ... a loud, aggressive, no-holds-barred, garage-style punk song, a decade before that musical term was current."
 Despite being a creative success, however, the song's recording sessions, held at Sunset Sound Recorders with Holzman producing and Bruce Botnick engineering, were the last to feature the five-piece lineup of the debut album.
 Due to drummer Alban "Snoopy" Pfisterer's limited abilities, he and Lee took turns attempting the song's intense drum part.
 Pfisterer later said: "The session was a nightmare ...
 I had blisters on my fingers.
 I don't know how many times I tried to play that damn thing and it just wasn't coming out.
 Arthur would try it; then I'd try it.
 Finally I got it.
 He couldn't do it."

 Released in July, "7 and 7 Is" spent ten weeks climbing the Billboard Hot 100, peaking at number 33 and becoming the highest-charting single of the band's career.
 During that same time, the band decided to make some changes to their lineup for their second album.
 Reluctant to fire Pfisterer, Lee instead elected to move him over to keyboards – organ, piano, and harpsichord – as he had been classically trained as a child.
 To replace him on drums, Lee hired Michael Stuart – formerly of the Sons of Adam, who had occasionally opened for Love and had a local hit with one of Lee's songs, "Feathered Fish".
 Lee then recruited Tjay Cantrelli (born John Barberis), a jazz saxophonist and flautist whom he had crossed paths with in the early 1960s, bringing the band to a seven-piece.

 On Stuart's first day with the group, Lee and lead guitarist Johnny Echols brought him to Elektra's offices where, unbeknownst to him, they had planned another attempt to end their commitment with the label.
-Stuart recalls the encounter in his 2003 autobiography Behind the Scenes on the Pegasus Carousel with the Legendary Rock Group LOVE:Arthur said [to the executive], "I want to talk to you about releasing us from out commitment to Elektra.
+Stuart recalls the encounter in his 2003 autobiography Behind the Scenes on the Pegasus Carousel with the Legendary Rock Group LOVE:Arthur said [to the executive], "I want to talk to you about releasing us from our commitment to Elektra.
 You really don't have the capacity to be able to handle our group.
 What do we have to do to get off the label?"
 And Johnny said, "Yeah, and your records are made cheaply.
 Look, you can't do this with any other record," and he took out the vinyl and snapped it in half, throwing it down on the desk.
 The guy laughed and told them they weren't getting out of their commitment.
 He said "You owe us three more albums."
 We walked out.